neo4j/helm-charts/README.md

 ### Run tests

-This assumes you have a running GKE cluster
+This assumes you have a running GKE cluster (or you can use `gcloud-create-gke-cluster` to create a GKE cluster if you don't have one already)

 ```
 source devenv